-During the three months ended March 31, 2020, total software license revenue decreased in all geographic regions.
-During the year ended March 31, 2020, the United States and South America increased, while Canada and the Eastern Hemisphere decreased, resulting in consistent total software license revenue year over year.
+During the three months ended March 31, 2021, total software license revenue decreased in all geographic regions except for South America, which experienced a 3% increase.
+During the year ended March 31, 2021, total software license revenue decreased in all geographic regions except for the Eastern Hemisphere, which remained flat.

-The Canadian region (representing 22% of annual total software license revenue) experienced decreases of 11% and 1% in annuity/maintenance license revenue during the three months and year ended March 31, 2020, respectively, compared to the same periods of the previous fiscal year.
-The region showed growth during the first three quarters of the current fiscal year, but decreased in the fourth quarter, due to decreases in licensing by existing customers, partially caused by the negative impact of the consolidation activity in the industry.
-No perpetual sales were realized in Canada during the three months and year ended March 31, 2020.
+The Canadian region (representing 21% of annual total software license revenue) experienced decreases of 9% and 17% in annuity/maintenance license revenue during the three months and year ended March 31, 2021, compared to the same periods of the previous fiscal year, due to decreases in licensing by existing customers.
+A portion of the year-over-year decrease was caused by consolidation activity in the industry.

-The United States (representing 29% of annual total software license revenue) experienced a 3% decrease in annuity/maintenance license revenue during the three months and a 6% increase during the year ended March 31, 2020, compared to the same periods of the previous fiscal year.
-The region performed strongly during the first three quarters of the year, but dropped in the fourth quarter due to decreased licensing by some customers.
-Perpetual sales in the United States were lower during the three months and year ended March 31, 2020, compared to the same periods of the previous fiscal year.
+The United States (representing 25% of annual total software license revenue) experienced decreases of 21% and 23% in annuity/maintenance license revenue during the three months and year ended March 31, 2021, compared to the same periods of the previous fiscal year.
+The decreases were a result of decreased licensing by some customers, precipitated by consolidation in the industry and reduced activity levels in unconventional shale plays both before and during the COVID-19 pandemic.
+Perpetual sales during the three months and year ended March 31, 2021 were lower than in the comparative periods.